Marchev-Science/Summer.School.2024/README.md

-# Summer School on Modeling and Complex Systems '2024
+# Summer School on Modeling, AI, and Complex Systems '2024

 **Organized by**